 —by Here Comes The Guide Staff Writer Linda Watanabe McFerrin

-Whether it’s on a faraway tropical island, at a secluded wine country villa or at a seaside manse, weddings at signature private properties top the charts for couples tying the knot—and we’re not just talking about the celebrity set.
+Whether it’s on a faraway tropical island, at a secluded wine country villa or at a seaside manse, weddings at signature private properties top the charts for couples tying the knot—and we’re not just talking about celebrities.

-Wedding planner Dolores Walsh, who’s been in the business for over 30 years, agrees.
-But she also believes that the fantasy element exerts tremendous appeal.
+“The fantasy element also exerts tremendous appeal,” says wedding planner Dolores Walsh, who’s been in the business for over 30 years.
 (One of the properties she has managed is a coastal estate that looks like a castle.)
-She feels that that the grand estate wedding is, in some ways, iconic.
-“It’s the dream,” she explains, “an event that represents a first taste of the happily-ever-after bliss they aspire to, a first-class ticket to a world of sophistication and style.”
+“The grand estate wedding is, in some ways, iconic.
+It’s the dream,” she explains, “an event that represents a first taste of the happily-ever-after bliss they aspire to, a first-class ticket to a world of sophistication and style.”

 “It’s difficult for a bride to anticipate these expenses on her own,” says Steve Sarna of Wine Valley Catering.
 Steve thinks that a wedding planner should be a requirement for all estate weddings.
 He has a list of line items that he considers when matching his clients to exclusive properties generally designed for a single family.
-These include: swank restrooms built to accommodate large numbers of guests; whisper-quiet generators to handle the electrical needs of a party in full swing; heaters; sound systems and dance floors.
+These include: swank restrooms built to accommodate a large number of guests; whisper-quiet generators to handle the electrical needs of a party in full swing; heaters; sound systems and dance floors.
 He’s even brought in a Water Buffalo, a 400-gallon mobile tank unit that pipes water to a station with taps to fill pitchers with water suitable for mass consumption.

 There’s also insurance to consider.
 Most estates require a certificate of property and liability insurance, a recommended investment to get the 50% security deposit back.
 The cost is around $500 for a certificate for up to $2 million in coverage.
 It protects the wedding couple and the homeowner, and hopefully holds both harmless when that obstreperous or inebriated guest knocks a marble statue into the pool.